amanmyuserid/Natural-Language-Search-For-DB/README.md

 ## 1. Overview

 This project demonstrates an end-to-end solution for converting natural language queries into SQL using an LLM.
+It i

 ## 2. Project Description

 - **LLM-based SQL Query Generation:**
   Converts user queries into SQL.
-The system supports pure SQL queries, vector similarity search queries, and hybrid queries.
+The system supports pure SQL queries, vector similarity search queries, and hybrid

 - **SQL Injection Validation:**
-  A dedicated module checks for potential SQL injection vulnerabilities, ensuring that only safe queries are executed.
+  A dedicated module checks for potential SQL injection vulnerabilities, ensuring that only safe queries are execute

 - **Vector Search with pgvector:**
   Uses pgvector to store text embeddings and perform semantic similarity searches, improving query accuracy.

 - **Streamlit UI:**
-  Provides a user-friendly web interface where users can enter natural language queries and view the results in real-time.
+  Provides a user-friendly web interface where users can enter natural language queries and view the results in real

 ## 3. How to Run It